AI-Powered Customer Insights: Turning Service Data into Retention Strategy

 Customer Experience Index (CXI) Results

-Improvement in the company’s Trust Pilot Score, with targeted CX improvement initiatives, informed by the CXI metric.
+Meaningful improvement in the company’s Trustpilot score through targeted CX initiatives guided by the CXI metric.

 Previous